-Farmers should also spray the crop with anti-transpirants like KNO3 / MgCO3 (1%) or Glycerol (5%) during long dry spells in order to save the crop from drought.
+Farmers should also spray the crop with anti-transpirants like potassium nitrate (1%) or Magnesium Carbonate/glycerol (5%) during long dry spells in order to save the crop from drought.
 Alternatively, farmers can use crop straw @ 5 t/ha after emergence of soybean crop for mitigating the adverse effect of drought.